DynamoRIO/drmemtrace_samples/threadsig.x86_64/README.txt

 tool [1], which is part of the DynamoRIO dynamic binary instrumentation framework [2].

-The trace format used by analysis tools is the memref_t structure [3].
+The trace format used by analysis tools is described in online docs [3].
 A simple analysis tool to look at is basic_counts.cpp [4].

 A human-readable view of the sample trace highlighting thread switches and